 Breaking a trauma bond can be difficult, but you really can do it.
 Leaving an abusive relationship and a trauma bond means trusting that even though it’ll be hard, your life will be so much better moving forward.

 It will help if you are able to figure out what in your past resulted in you allowing a pattern of abuse in your relationships.
-By identifying this, you’ll be better-able to break the cycle and seek out healthier relationships in the future.
+By identifying this, you’ll be better-able to break the cycle and seek out healthier future relationships and form more positive emotional attachments.